Dishwasher Training: Key Takeaways

 - Kitchen Manager to Restaurant Manager

-Reliability and a willingness to go the extra mile set exceptional team members apart, showing the commitment and dependability essential in hospitality.
+Willingness to go the extra mile set exceptional team members apart, showing the commitment and dependability essential in hospitality.

 We spoke with Renee Petitjean, a Recruiting Manager at Marriott International, who’s reshaping how talent is chosen in hospitality.